Hansen's Northwest Native Plant Database

 The little erect leaves give this flower an animated appearance.

-They are found growing from British Columbia to Northern California east of the Cascade Mountains in USDA zones3-9.
+They are found growing from British Columbia to northern California east of the Cascade Mountains in USDA zones3-9.

 They are known to be very hardy and draught tolerant although they look very delicate.